Aupajo/middleman-pagination/README.md

   end

   pageable :news do |page|
-    # Match any page that has "news" in its frontmatter
+    # Match any page that has a "news" property in its frontmatter
     page.data.news.present?
   end
 end